Cross Marketing in Real Estate can be another beneficial marketing method.

 The next challenge is to make sure that it’s a trustworthy business.

-This will be much easier if you already have businesses in your contacts with whom you have already built a reliable relationship in the past and don’t need to start from scratch.
+This will be much easier if you already have businesses in your contacts with whom you have built a reliable relationship and don’t need to start from scratch.

 - In the case of joint advertising campaigns, how to determine the advertising costs, and how will the billing be handled?